-- Make sure that the correct wrestlers have reported for check-in at the scorer's table. - Double check to ensure that the proper wrestlers and weight class have reported directly to the center of the mat. - Make sure that the wrestlers are legally equipped, properly groomed, and ready to wrestle. - Ensure that both wrestlers extend their right hands for a proper pre- and post-match handshake.
+- Make sure that the correct wrestlers have reported for check-in at the scorer's table. - Double check to ensure that the proper wrestlers and weight class have reported directly to the center of the mat (confirmed by the official weigh-in sheet which should be available at the table). - Make sure that the wrestlers are legally equipped, properly groomed, and ready to wrestle. - Ensure that both wrestlers extend their right hands for a proper pre- and post-match handshake.